samblum17/CapitalOneSES-August2019Submit/README.md

 ## Prerequisites
 National Park Kiosk is an iOS Application that is designed to run on iPhones running iOS 12+.

-## Installing
+## Installing and Testing
 National Park Kiosk is available on the iOS App Store.
 It can be downloaded directly from your iPhone running iOS 12+ [here](https://apps.apple.com/us/app/national-park-kiosk/id1465222121).
+Testing of this application can be done in the Xcode iOS Simulator or Xcode 11 live preview.
+Download all project files onto a Mac running macOS Mojave or later.

 ## Built With
 Although the coding challenge called for a live, deployable web app, I consulted with Capital One engineers on the MindSumo forum and was granted permission to create an iOS Application instead, given my passion for iOS development.
 Therefore, National Park Kiosk was designed, developed, and tested in Xcode 10.2.
 It uses native iOS Frameworks including [Foundation](https://developer.apple.com/documentation/foundation) and [UIKit](https://developer.apple.com/documentation/uikit) to build table views and a navigation view controller for a seamless user experience.
 This application decodes JSON using Swift 5 syntax.
 The JSON data is pulled directly from the [National Park Service API](https://www.nps.gov/subjects/developer/api-documentation.htm#/) and stored into custom Swift types.